Manali1321/HospitalManagementSystem2/README.md

 # HospitalManagementSystem
 The first part of our Hospital Management System.
 This features the use of Code-First Migrations to create our database, and WebAPI and LINQ to perform CRUD operations.

 # Scope
  ### contributed by Madiha Umair
  * Manage Locations, Departments information
  * Manage Locations and associations between Locations and Departments
+ * Location and Deparment Pagination
+ * Try to work with Authentication(AS Admin); but Not letting us to any activity so we have to end up removing.

  ### contributed by Manali Patel
  * Manage Careers, Service information
  * Manage Services and associations between Locations and Services
+ * service pagination

  ### contributed by Udip Mandora
   * Manage News, Donation information